AUTHORS AND PROJECT DIRECTORS

-Emory Center for Digital Scholarship GIS Librarian, Emory University, Atlanta, Georgia
+GIS Librarian, Emory Center for Digital Scholarship, Emory University, Atlanta, Georgia

 Megan Slemons received an MS in Library Science from the University of North Carolina at Chapel Hill in 2013.
 At the Emory Center for Digital Scholarship, she consults with researchers on using geospatial tools, finding and using data, and designing projects with spatial components.

 Professional Translator and Proofreader, SamSam Translations, Antwerp, Belgium